earthstar-project/earthstar/README.md

 Also, the `cleanUpQuery` function is fancier and will also figure out if the query will match `all`, `some`, or `nothing` documents.
 This helps with optimizations elsewhere.

-## Slightly different API for Storage classes

-See the `IStorage` interface in `types.ts`.
-WIP.
-I was hoping to find a simpler set of methods and/or a simpler way to extend or subclass IStorage, but haven't achieved that yet.

 ## Problems left to solve

 * Ephemeral documents disappear without leaving a trace, do we need events for that?